celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 this.setState({ cUSDBalance, isLoadingBalance: false });
 ```

-## Example use case with ContractKit
+## Example: Exchanging cUSD and Locking CELO

-Here's an example of how to go about **exchanging some cUSD to CELO, and
+Here's an example of how to go about exchanging some cUSD to CELO, and
-then Locking that CELO to be able to vote for a validator group**.
+then Locking that CELO to be able to vote for a validator group.

 ```javascript
 import {